 We Are Lansing

-Racial healing circles are designed to focus on stories that affirm our common humanity rather than on solving a problem.
+Truth, Racial Healing & Transformation healing circles grow from Indigenous practice and are designed to focus on stories that affirm our common humanity rather than on solving a problem.
 They are designed to go much deeper into the heart space by encouraging people to tell their stories, to listen deeply to the stories of others, find common ground and enable us to see our common humanity to help us to see ourselves in the perceived other.

 Our deep commitment to racial healing has inspired us to ask: What does racial healing look like to me?
 What we are learning is that there is not one way to heal.
 The paths to our healing are expansive and non-linear.
 We explore the realm of healing practices, from those rooted in justice to those rooted in nature, somatics, and spirituality.